 How to change Chrome default download location

-…and now every file that is going to download will be shipped to the folder you’ve selected.
-Please note that the files that already downloaded will not be moved.
+From now on, every file that is going to be downloaded will be stored in the select folder directory.
+Please note that the files that have already been downloaded will not be moved to the new directory.

 Loves downloading from Chrome?
-Why not to check out our 7 Tips to Accelerate Chrome Download Speed.
+Why not check out our 7 Tips to Accelerate Chrome Download Speed.